publiclab/publiclab-archive/notes/joyofsoy/10-04-2019/how-a-leader-and-a-community-saved-the-sprague-mansion.md

 ---
-title: How a Leader and a Community Saved the Sprague Mansion
+title: 'How a Leader and a Community Saved the Sprague Mansion'
 tagnames: csf, one-cranston
 author: joyofsoy
 path: /notes/joyofsoy/10-04-2019/how-a-leader-and-a-community-saved-the-sprague-mansion.md